 God’s love comes from who he is – nothing more, nothing less.
 Jesus is telling us to be perfect like that; loving no matter whether the object of your love deserves it or not.
 In favorable or unfavorable circumstances, our love must remain the same.
 When our salvation is complete and the essence of who we have been created to be is revealed without the obscuring effects of sins (again – our own as well as other’s), we too will love because it is the essence of who we are.
 This is God’s perfection.
 Not having a great personality or always making excellent choices or having impeccable taste or always knowing the right things to say.
 Just that in all circumstances our behavior, attitude and choices would be motivated by love.
 When we can do that, we have truly been saved.
 As we allow God to work in us and learn to love as He loves, that is the “working out our salvation” that Paul refers to.

 Which leads us to the final truth about theosis and salvation: it requires God.
 Only God knows just what He looks like.
 Only God knows just who he has created you to be.
 And only God can point you back in the right direction and clear away the muck and polish you until you truly do “shine like the stars in the heavens”.
 For all of our attempts to be better people or “find ourselves” or become enlightened, only God really knows the way.
 But salvation is an arduous task.
 There’s a lot to be cleared away.
 We tend to look everywhere by to God for directions.
 When God tries to take away the accumulated crud that we’ve all been stained with, we whine and cry and hang onto it as if it were a precious friend.
 For salvation to take place we need to allow God to do that work on us.
 We need that cleaning and polishing and emptying of everything else we carry.
 We need God to point us to the true mark – this way not that.
-Perhaps this is why so many people like the old version of salvation as a “get out of hellfires free” card.
+Perhaps this is why so many people like the new fangled version of salvation as a “get out of hellfires free” card.
 That’s easy.
 Salvation – real salvation – means being willing to walk through those hellfires on your way to purity.
 It means carrying your cross and selling everything you own and counting your suffering as joy.
 And that is hard.
 That takes God.

 “For the gate is small and the way is narrow that leads to life, and there are few who find it.” ~ Matthew 7:14